Traveling and Moving

 • For example, this can be a rent agreement, a utility bill, or your child’s records from their new school.
 The document should show your name and new address.
 Make a copy of this document to attach to your request.

 • If you do not have any other proof, you can ask for a letter from someone who lives with you at your new address.
-If the letter is not in English, you will need to include a translation into English and a Certificate of Translation.
+If the letter is not in English, you will need to include a translation into English and a certificate of translation.
 You also need to include a copy of this person’s ID and proof of address.
 You can download a blank letter that the person can fill out here.
-You can see a copy of a letter with instructions here in page 6 of this packet, Motion to Change Venue Template.
+You can see a copy of a letter with instructions here (page 6 of this packet).

-• See a copy of a Form EOIR-33 with instructions here in Motion to Change Venue Template.
+• See a copy of Form EOIR-33 with instructions here.

 • You need to complete a separate Form EOIR-33 for each of the family members included in your case.
 For example, if you have 2 children and they are included in your case, you would need 3 forms in total.
 If your child is under 14 years old, you can sign for your child.
 If your child is 14 years old or older, it is best for the child to sign the form.

 • You will need the government attorney’s address to fill out the last section of this form.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 • Download a blank copy of a Motion to Change Venue that you can fill out.
-This document was adapted from a sample provided by the U.S. government.
+Use this version with detailed instructions as your guide.

 • In your Motion to Change Venue, you generally need to respond to your Notice to Appear (NTA).
 This video explains how to read your Notice to Appear.